Sami Beigi

 In an interview with "Zarebin" and "Voice of Farsi", he mentioned that he was raised in Sweden.
 Beigi attended musical school in which he learned to play many different instruments, began to write and to produce music.
 His main instrument is the guitar.

-He is a former member of the Persian Black Cats band and gained recognition with the song he wrote for Black Cats, entitled "Yeki Bood Yeki Nabood."
+He is a former member of the Persian Black Cats band and with Dear Friend Eddie Atttar gained recognition with the song he wrote for Black Cats, entitled "Yeki Bood Yeki Nabood."